NelisW/pyradi/pyradi/doc/rystare.rst

 10. Minor changes to Konnik's excellent documentation to be Sphinx compatible.
     Documentation is now generated as part of the pyradi documentation.

+11. The original model did not implement detector shot noise.
+The absence of shot noise has a huge effect for low-electron-count signals.
+The detector shot noise is now correctly modelled here.

 Example Code
 -------------